quim-motger/requirements-similarity/README.md

 - `duplicates.json` - A JSON file in the OpenReq Schema containing a subset of the duplicate and not-duplicate relations used for the validation

 - `OpenReqSchema.json` - A JSON file in the OpenReq Schema containing the requirements, the projects and the duplicates in the previous files

+### GUI tool

+A Java based GUI tool is available at https://github.com/quim-motger/requirements-similarity-gui

 ### Release